cdiener/kcone-paper/Readme.md

 ## Materials and Protocol for the k-cone paper

-Full citation still pending.
+The manuscript has been submitted as:
+"The space of enzyme regulation in HeLa cells can be inferred from its intracellular metabolome" Christian Diener, Felipe Muñoz-Gonzalez, Sergio Encarnación, Osbaldo Resendis-Antonio

 This repository contains all materials in order to reproduce *all* results from our publication.
 You can either create a detailed computational protocol from an [Rmarkdown](http://rmarkdown.rstudio.com/) file or just run an [R](http://r-project.org) script to reproduce the results.